ButterHub/hermit-react-mui/README.md

 # hermit-react-mui
 Frontend (react &amp; material-ui) app for hermit, a decision making tool.
+Have a look at the current [progress](https://bens.fun).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).